HTTP

 What formats can payloads use?

-Common formats include JSON, XML, HTML, form data, and binary files.
-The Content-Type header indicates the format so receivers know how to parse it.
+Common payload formats include JSON, HTML, form data, XML, and binary files.
+The Content-Type header tells the receiver how to interpret the payload.

 Do all requests have payloads?